 Sections are integrated.
 For example, from a stove entry, users can click through to information on compatible fuel types, as well as the test results underlying performance data.

 The Catalog also includes a glossary to understand clean cooking system terminology.
 Throughout the Catalog, hovering over will reveal more information.

 The Catalog is an introduction to this information.
 Before making any decisions, it is important to contact manufacturers and/or distributors directly.
-Inclusion of a product in the Catalog does not reflect or imply endorsement by the Global Alliance for Clean Cookstoves.
+Inclusion of a product in the Catalog does not reflect or imply endorsement by the Clean Cooking Alliance.

 Technology options can be compared in the Stoves section.
 Key factors to consider for consumers are: number of people being served, types of foods, availability, and budget.

 Using checkboxes, desired stoves characteristics can be selected, including:

 - Stoves that use newer technology to improve (Non-traditional)

 - Stove type (Griddle/planch, U-shape, Gasifier(TLUD), Rocket, Biochar-producing, and/or Heating)

 - Stove features (Multiple burners, Pot skirt, Sunken pot, Thermoelectric generator, Fan, Ceramic-lined, and/or chimney)